Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Hell Hound.md

 # [[5.
 Mechanics/Bestiary/Fiend/Hell Hound.md|Hell Hound]]
 *Source: Monster Manual p.
 182, Curse of Strahd.
 Available in the SRD and the Basic Rules.*

+Monstrous, fire-breathing fiends that take the form of powerful dogs, hell hounds are found on the battlefields of Acheron and throughout the Lower Planes.
+On the Material Plane, hell hounds are most commonly seen in service to devils, fire giants, and other evil creatures that use them as guard animals and companions.

+## Burning Hunger

+Hell hounds hunt in packs, feeding on any creature that appears edible.
+They avoid potentially dangerous foes in favor of targeting the weakest prey with their savage bite and fiery breath, demonstrating a relentless determination as they pursue that prey to the bitter end.

+When hell hounds feed, the flesh they consume stokes the infernal fires that burn within them.
+When a hell hound dies, that fire consumes the creature's remains in a billowing eruption of smoke and blazing embers, leaving nothing behind but scorched tufts of black fur.

+## Evil to the Core

+Hell hounds are smarter than mundane beasts, and their lawful nature makes them good at following orders.
+However, a hell hound's evil disposition means that the creature can't be trained to be anything other than a ruthless killer.
+If a hell hound isn't allowed to indulge its malevolent hunger, it quickly abandons or turns against its master.

 ```statblock
 "name": "Hell Hound"
 "size": "Medium"